 About the seminar: There are many social and ethical implications of human microbiome research.
 In this presentation, I will focus on 3 types of ethical implications.
 The first type are ethical considerations that should be taken into account when conducting research on the human microbiome.
 Key points here include issues relating to information privacy, ownership of samples and data, and the rights of Indigenous and other identifiable communities from whom microbiome samples might be obtained.
 The second type of ethical implications relates to the consequences of specific technologies and applications developed using microbiome science.
 Examples here include the consequences of strategic engineering of microbes and their use in human and animal populations.
 The third kind of ethical implications I will discuss relates to problems that are already present, but have only become visible, or perhaps just more obvious, as a result of knowledge generated by human microbiome research.
 An example here is damage to vaginal microbiomes that is caused by vaginal cleansing products promoted to women to feel “Clean & Fresh.”
 In this context, I argue that clinical applications of human microbiome science, while valuable, are too narrow when considering the damage that is being done our collective microbiomes as a society and a species.
 I conclude by reiterating calls for recognition of the microbiome as a common good and the need for stewardship of microbiomes.

-Investigating social determinates of health and social equity among a homeless population; a United States-Veteran Microbiome Project
+Investigating social determinates of health and social equity among Veterans; a United States-Veteran Microbiome Project

 LTC.
 Andrew J. Hoisington, Ph.D.